Related Blog Posts

 Bridging loans are underwritten by underwriters.
 Although there may be fewer hurdles to jump than for other types of loan, your lender will make a decision based on your profile and the property.

 You'll want to submit any paperwork the lender requests as quickly as possible.
 Paperwork, forms and data should be completed as fully as possible – don’t be tempted to skim sections or details.
 If you need to get documents certified, get them certified.
 If you need to sign a form, do it quickly and get it back to the lender as soon as possible.
-We have never seen a lender offer bridging finance without a document they have specifically requested.
+We have never seen a lender offer quick bridging loans without the documents they have specifically requested.
 Your best chance of being approved for a loan is to send, submit and sign everything that's requested of you, in the minimum timeframe.

 Bridging loans are secured against property.
 The amount you can borrow is based on the property's value and the loan-to-value ratio the lender agrees to offer you.